xenophenes/hugo-etl-theme/README.md

 [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is used for processing the data files, as is explained in more detail below.
 The minimum required version of BeautifulSoup is 4.4.0.

-The version of Hugo used to test this project is v0.40.
-There is a known error with v0.51 that is being worked through.

 Patroni requires the installation of the following packages:

 * python-sphinx